 To learn more about these properties, see the IParser interface section.

-Then, the parser’s type is set in the constructor (in this case, the type is "custom"
+Step 1.3.
+Set the parser’s type in the constructor (in this case, the type is "custom"

 ):